tsenoner/ProtSpace/README.md

 # ProtSpace

-ProtSpace is a powerful visualization tool for exploring protein embeddings and structures.
+ProtSpace is a visualization tool for exploring protein embeddings or similarity matrix along their 3D protein structures.
 It allows users to interactively visualize high-dimensional protein language model data in 2D or 3D space, color-code proteins based on various features, and view protein structures when available.

 ## Table of Contents